 The Related Group continues to work with the City to gain public feedback on the proposed public improvements and make adjustments to the plan based on feedback from the community.
 The first Community Input Session was held on Thursday, June 17, 20201 as a way to gain an understanding of what the public would like to see as part of the redevelopment of the site.
 Many of these improvements to the property, as part of the overall project, have been enhanced based on input from interested residents, including those who live in buildings nearby or adjacent to the site.
-Some of the more significant elements of the public portion of the proposed project include a new 2-story oceanfront community center, expanded public park, enhanced dunes and open space, and additional public parking.
+Several public improvements of the proposed project include a new 2-story oceanfront community center, expanded public park, enhanced dunes and open space, and additional public parking.

 Proposed Public Improvements Includes:

-- 36,000 SF Harry Berry Park including public restroom facilities, outdoor showers and state of the art children's playground.
+- 35,000 SF Harry Berry Park including modernized public restroom facilities, outdoor showers and state of the art children's playground.
 Currently the park is 18,500 +/- SF.
 Approximately 24,565 SF of additional park space.

 - 12,150 SF Public Plaza area and Event Lawn

 - 13,125 SF Landscaped Sculpture Park along A1A.

 - 148 - 158 Public Parking Spaces - 80 covered garage spaces, and 68 - 78 on-street spaces.
 Expanded vehicular clearance inside the Public Parking Garage (15 foot minimum) to allow for high clearance vehicles and equipment.
 Currently there are 121 total public parking spaces, and increase of 27 - 37 public parking spots.

 Proposed Residential Component Includes:

 - 135 to 190 units (reduced from 300)

-- Tower designed by Arquitectonica is slender and set back 515 feet from the beach along A1A to preserve the view corridors of neighboring condominiums
+- Project designed by Arquitectonica is slender and set back 515 feet from the beach along A1A to preserve the view corridors of neighboring condominiums

 - Designed for current sea level rise projections